x2rider/POTA-CallLookup/Readme.md

-#POTA-Call Lookup plugin
+# POTA-Call Lookup plugin
 ## Paul - KA5PMV
-// When run with the POTA extension, these scripts will enable looking up callsigns from various loggers when clicking the QSY button.
+When run with the POTA extension, these scripts will enable looking up callsigns from various loggers when clicking the QSY button.
-// Known bugs: For unknown reasons, at some point it stops working, but if you refresh your browser, it'll work again.
+Known bugs: For unknown reasons, at some point it stops working, but if you refresh your browser, it'll work again.

-// Usage:
+Usage:
-// To run the proxy that handles communication between your browser and your logging software, you can either:
+To run the proxy that handles communication between your browser and your logging software, you can either:
-// 1) double click the StartServer.cmd file
+1) double click the StartServer.cmd file
-// OR
+OR
-// 2) start a PowerShell command prompt and run it by typing ./httpServer.ps1
-// once started, you can minimize it
+2) start a PowerShell command prompt and run it by typing ./httpServer.ps1 once started, you can minimize it

-// First, place the following function at the end of the foreground.js file of the potaplus extension folder.
+First, place the following function at the end of the foreground.js file of the potaplus extension folder.
 ```
 	function setCall(callSign, method) {
 		console.log("setCall('" + callSign + "', '" + method + "')");